Murphy Method Women's Bluegrass Jam+Harmony Singing Camp

 Level: All (except complete novice).

-Tuition: (Includes lodging and breakfast and lunch on Saturday and Sunday)
+Tuition: $700 (Includes lodging Fri and Sat nights and breakfast and lunch on Saturday and Sunday)

 If you have any questions at all or need more information please feel free to email Casey at firstname.lastname@example.org.